zoolu-org/zutil/README.md

-# zooutil
+# ZooUtil

-This is a collection of some free open source java utilities.
+Collection of some free open source java utilities.